bryankboateng/rl_final_project/README.md

   * `TwinnedQNetwork`, `GaussianPolicy`
   * Actor & critic `update()` and critic `value()` implementations with other marked features identical to homework solutions and handouts.
+* Wrote `batch_combine.py` as a quick streamline way of combining valid batch states for consistent BUST experimentation.
 * Training and testing networks for Spirit, Go2 quadruped and pybullet humanoid.
 * Full PyBullet humanoid wrapper (written and tested but not used in final experiments)